Abhishekshelar208/attendo-quick-attendance-by-sharing-link-/COMPREHENSIVE_PLATFORM_GUIDE.md

-# Attendo - Comprehensive Classroom Engagement Platform
+# QuickPro - Comprehensive Classroom Engagement Platform

 ## 🎉 **Complete Transformation!**

-Attendo is now a **full-featured classroom engagement platform**, not just an attendance tracker!
+QuickPro is now a **full-featured classroom engagement platform**, not just an attendance tracker!

 ---